Moving Words Adult Competition 2023

 Moving Words makes poetry a part of daily life for commuters riding Arlington Transit (ART) by replacing advertising placards inside public buses with poems by local poets.
-Moving Words was launched in 1999 during National Poetry Month and is sponsored by Arlington Transit and the Arlington Cultural Affairs Division of Arlington Economic Development.
+Moving Words was launched in 1999 during National Poetry Month and is sponsored by Arlington Transit and the Cultural Affairs Division of Arlington County.

 Call for Submissions

-From December 1st to January 15th, we are looking for poems of 10 lines or less that will be displayed inside ART buses between March and October, 2022.
-This year's competition will be judged by Arlington poet Courtney LeBlanc!
+From December 15th to February 15th, we are looking for poems of 10 lines or less that will be displayed inside ART buses between March and September 2023.
+This year's competition will be judged by Arlington Poet Laureate Holly Karapetkova!

 About the Judge

 Holly Karapetkova is the author of two award-winning books of poetry, Towline, winner of the Vern Rutsala Poetry Prize from Cloudbank Books, and Words We Might One Day Say, winner of the Washington Writers’ Publishing House Prize for Poetry.
 Her poetry, prose, and translations have appeared recently in The Southern Review, Alaska Quarterly Review, Blackbird, Poetry Northwest, and many other places.
 She is a professor in the Department of Literature and Languages at Marymount University in Arlington where she lives with her husband and two children.

 The submission form will be available starting December 15, 2022.
 Please check back then!